-Risk Appetite Classification Averse Minimalist Cautious Open Hungry Avoidance of risk and uncertainty is a key organisational objective Preference for ultra-safe options that have a low degree of inherent risk and have a potential for only limited reward Preference for safe options that have a medium degree of inherent risk and may have some potential for rewards Willing to consider all options and choose one that is most likely to result in successful delivery with an acceptable level of reward (and value for money) Eager to be innovative and to choose options offering potentially higher business rewards despite greater inherent risk Consequence of Risk Example beha aviors when taking g key decisions Reputation and credibility No tolerance for taking risks where there is a chance of any negative repercussion for the Council (locally or further afield) Tolerance for risk taking limited to those events where significant repercussion for the Council is extremely unlikely Consider activities which could result in minor scrutiny and reputational repercussions but only where steps can be taken to minimise any exposure to an acceptable level Comfortable to take risks that could expose the Council but only where appropriate steps have been taken to proactively manage community relations and media and coverage Keen to take decisions that are likely to result in significant or national scrutiny of the Council, with reputational repercussions, where the benefits are considered to be great Operational and policy delivery Aim to maintain or protect, rather than to create or innovate Priority for tight management controls and oversight General avoidance of systems / technological developments Innovations avoided unless essential Decision making authority held by senior management Only essential systems / technology development s are considered Tendency to stick to the status quo, innovations generally avoided unless necessary Decision making authority generally held by senior management Systems / technological developments limited to improvements to protect current operations Innovation supported, where measurable improvements anticipated New systems / technological developments considered Responsibility for non-critical decisions may be devolved Innovation pursued.
-Desire to 'break the mould' and challenge current working practices New technologies viewed as a key enabler of operational delivery High levels of devolved authority - management by trust rather than tight control
+- Reputation and credibility - Averse no tolerance for taking risks where there is a chance of any negative repercussion for the council (locally or further afield) - Minimalist Tolerance for risk taking limited to those events where significant repercussion for the council is extremely unlikely - Cautious Consider activities which could result in minor scrutiny and reputational repercussions but only where steps can be taken to minimise any exposure to an acceptable level - Open Comfortable to take risks that could expose the council but only where appropriate steps have been taken to proactively manage community relations and media and coverage - Hungry Keen to take decisions that are likely to result in significant or national scrutiny of the council, with reputational repercussions, where the benefits are considered to be great - Operational and policy delivery - Averse Aim to maintain or protect, rather than to create or innovate.
+Priority for tight management controls and oversight.
+General avoidance of systems / technological developments

+- Minimalist Innovations avoided unless essential.
+Decision making authority held by senior management.
+Only essential systems / technology developments are considered - Cautious Tendency to stick to the status quo, innovations generally avoided unless necessary.
+Decision making authority generally held by senior management.
+Systems / technological developments limited to improvements to protect current operations - Open Innovation supported, where measurable improvements anticipated.
+New systems / technological developments considered.
+Responsibility for non-critical decisions may be devolved - Hungry Innovation pursued.
+Desire to 'break the mould' and challenge current working practices.
+New technologies viewed as a key enabler of operational delivery.
+High levels of devolved authority - management by trust rather than tight control. - Financial / Value for money (VfM) - Averse Avoidance of financial loss is a key objective.
+Only willing to accept the low cost / most secure option.
+Resources withdrawn from non-essential activities - Minimalist Only prepared to accept the possibility of very limited financial loss, if absolutely unavoidable.
+VfM is the primary concern - Cautious Prepared to accept the possibility of some limited financial loss.
+VfM still the primary concern but also willing to consider wider benefits - Open Prepared to invest where there is a high reward and risks of financial loss can be managed to a tolerable level.
+Value and benefits considered (not just cheapest price).
+Resources allocated in order to capitalise on potential opportunities - Hungry Prepared to invest for the best possible reward and accept the possibility of financial loss (although controls may be in place).
+Resources allocated without firm guarantee of return - Compliance legal / regulatory - Averse 'Play it safe' with no deviation from legal or regulatory requirements.
+Avoid anything which could be challenged.